pmacn/Krav/README.md

     Require.That(argument2, "argument2").IsANumber();

 You can also use the Lambda-version of That.
-However keep in mind that the cost for this is significantly higher (about a factor of 2 in tests on my machine, your mileage may vary)
+However keep in mind that the cost for this is significantly higher (about 50% increase in tests on my machine, your mileage may vary)

     Require.That(() => argument).IsNotNull();